 HURRY, CHARLIE, HURRY! is a departure from the booze n' broads formula prevalent in Errol's short subjects, but even without drunken philandering there's no shortage of spouse trouble for Leon.
 The absence does create an instance in which the pliable funnyman is completely sympathetic, assisting his daughter's happiness with industrious, hard-working Howell while the prospect horrifies his haughty, high-society minded wife.
 It's a complete 180 from the premise of the prior year's POP ALWAYS PAYS.

 After stepping in uncredited for Leslie Goodwins on that 1940 Errol vehicle, prolific writer Charles E. Roberts is the sole director of Paul Girard Smith's script for HURRY, CHARLIE, HURRY!
 It would be his only turn behind the camera on an Errol feature, but Roberts continued helming two-reelers for the star through 1949's THE CACTUS CUT-UP.
 The screenplay by Smith (IT'S A JOKE, SON!) provides Errol with plenty of well-timed comic denials and (eventually) a disguise--Leon is one of three Vice Presidents taking part in the inspired climax.

 |Another surprise--that's WATER!

-The biggest pitfall for HURRY, CHARLIE, HURRY! is the unfortunate treatment of its Native American characters: mute outside of Chief Poison Arrow, strictly of the "Ugh!" variety, and subjected to racist reactions in the city.
-After making the modern viewer groan during half of the film, though, Smith provides a surprise: Leon tells off a NYC cop who is harassing the tribesmen, pointing out that their land was originally stolen from them by the white man.
-It doesn't entirely redeem the preceding half hour, but it is refreshing dialogue for the era.
+The biggest pitfall for HURRY, CHARLIE, HURRY! is the unfortunate depiction of its Native American characters: mute outside of Chief Poison Arrow, strictly of the "Ugh!" variety and drawing racist reactions in the city.
+After making the modern viewer groan during half of the film, though, Smith provides a surprise: Leon tells off a NYC cop who is harassing the tribesmen and points out that their land was originally stolen from them by the white man.
+It doesn't entirely redeem the preceding half hour, but it is refreshing dialogue for the film's era.

 While Roberts and Errol worked together frequently, HURRY, CHARLIE, HURRY! has few others from the comedian's usual collaborators: this was Cunningham's only turn as a "Mrs. Errol", and the actress' huffish manner only adds to Leon's likability.
 The film was also one of RKO's two attempts to make twenty-year old Coles a leading lady, and provided beautiful Renee Godfrey with her first credited role.
 Douglas Walton is hilariously bland as Cunningham's intended for her daughter--exactly what his upper-crust role calls for.